kevin-ch-day/ScytaleDroid/README.md

   `sha256`, emit metadata sidecars, and optionally persist database records on the fly.

+### Static analysis preview

+- Use the main menu option **Static analysis** to review harvested APKs without leaving the CLI.
+The workflow summarises manifest metadata, component export status, permissions (with a dangerous-permission spotlight), requested features, linked libraries, and signer information.
+- Analyses are saved as JSON reports under `data/static_analysis/reports/` so investigators can re-open previous runs from the menu or ingest them into downstream tooling.
+- You can also analyse a standalone APK outside the repository by choosing the "Analyze APK from local path" option and pointing the CLI at the file.

 ### Harvest configuration highlights

 - `HARVEST_DEDUP_SHA256` / `HARVEST_KEEP_LAST` control hash-based dedupe.
 Keep